Reading Time: 10 minutes

 Fresh Out of Treatment: How is Your Aftercare Plan?

-One of the most important things to have in place when transitioning from treatment to your new drug and alcohol-free life is an aftercare plan.
+An aftercare plan is one of the most important things to have in place when transitioning from treatment to your new drug and alcohol-free life.

 An aftercare plan is your strategy for remaining sober, even in moments that may elicit old feelings of wanting to use or drink again.